 - Milk: I use whole milk in the recipe since that makes for a creamy pudding without being overly rich.
 You can switch out some or all of the milk for half and half or cream if you wish.
 (Or bring it down to 2% milk, though at that point it does get a little thin tasting.)

 - Sour cream: Do not skip this!
-The tang of the sour cream is what makes this pudding a true cheesecake pudding.
+The tang of the sour cream is what gives this recipe a true cheesecake flavor.

 - Blueberry Sauce: In the photos I show the pudding with my Blueberry Sauce on top.
-Both recipes were developed together and I would recommend making the sauce with the pudding.
+Both recipes were developed together and I would recommend making the sauce.